Congo's Ebola epidemic inflicts heavy toll on children

 By Alessandra Prentice

-BUTEMBO, Democratic Republic of Congo (Reuters) - Eight-year-old Kennedy Muhindo was running a high fever and racked by stomach pain and diarrhea.
+BUTEMBO, Democratic Republic of Congo (Reuters) - Eight-year-old Kennedy Muhindo was running a high fever and racked by stomach pain and diarrhoea.

 Health workers told him he had Ebola but his first thought was for his sister who had been battling the virus.